CMSgov/bluebutton-sample-client-python-react/README.md

 Once Docker and Python are Installed then do the following:

-    copy server/src/configs/sample_config.py -> server/src/configs/config.py
+    cp server/sample-bluebutton-config.py server/.bluebutton-config.py

-Make sure to replace the clientId and clientSecret variables within the config file with the ones you were provided, for your application, when you created your Blue Button Sandbox account.
+Make sure to replace the client_id and client_secret variables within the config file with the ones you were provided, for your application, when you created your Blue Button Sandbox account, the supported environments are SANDBOX or PRODUCTION.

-    copy server/src/prestart/env/sandbox.sample.env -> server/src/prestart/env/development.env

     docker-compose up -d